sonnerberg/website/content/kunskap/205_kom-igang-med-sqlite-och-php-pdo.md

 // Prepare the SQL statement to drop the table echo "<p>Prepare to drop the table, if it exists.<p>";
 $sql = <<<EOD
-DROP TABLE IF EXISTS "Jetty";
+DROP TABLE IF EXISTS "jetty";
 EOD;
 $stmt = $db->prepare($sql);
 $stmt->execute();